 One of the first things that you’ll need to consider when choosing the type of funeral, is what sort of service to hold.
 Many people leave instructions about what they want – some even supply a list of songs they’d like played or specify where the wake should be held – but if they haven’t, then we can help you plan something fitting based on what you know about them.
 If they were religious this may help shape your choices, as most people wish to respect the beliefs of the person, even if they do not share them.

 Of course, not everyone is religious and it is just as important to respect someone’s lack of religious beliefs.
 If they were not religious, a secular service may be the most appropriate choice – this is easy to arrange and is becoming an increasingly common choice.

 Burial or cremation?

-If you choose a churchyard or cemetery burial, it may be possible to use an exiting lair.
-This means, for example, that a couple can be buried together.
-If you wish to use an exiting lair, you will need to have the relevant deeds.
-Don’t worry if you’re unable to find them, we can help obtain the necessary records if you need us to.
-Do remember that this may take time and may mean that things could take longer to arrange.
+With churchyard or cemetery burials it is sometimes possible to use an existing lair – so, for example, a couple could be buried together.
+If you wish to use an existing lair you’ll need the relevant deeds or documents – don’t worry if you can’t find them, we can help you, but please bear in mind that it may mean things take a little longer to arrange.

 There are various fees associated with burials that will vary depending on if it’s a new or existing lair, your location and the site itself.
 We’ll talk you through these in as much detail as you need us to, but please remember that these charges are beyond our control and are usually unavoidable.